rohan843/cybersecurity-notes/README.md

 Some common elements of security audits are:

 1. **Establishing the scope and goals of the audit**: **Scope** refers to the specific criteria of an internal security audit.
 Organizations need to identify people, assets, policies, procedures and technologies that might impact an organization's security posture. **Goals** are an outline of the organization's security objectives, i.e., what they want to acheive in order to improve their security posture.
-2. Conducting a risk assessment of the organization's assets.
+2. **Conducting a risk assessment of the organization's assets.**: This step is focussed on identifying potential risks, threats and vulnerabilities.
+It helps organizations measure what security measures should be implemented and monitored to ensure the safety of assets.
 3. Completing a controls assessment.
 4. Assessing compliance.
 5. Communicating results to stakeholders.